vandana2807/Price_to_sell/README.md

 In all cases, if the final price is less than 103 or greater than 106, the price will be 103 and 106, respectively.
 For any square footage, the square foot price is the mean of the prices at that square footage.
 Return an integer that represents the valuation of the seller's house.

+# solution

+Function starts with finding duplicates of each element in area list if there are no duplicates then its not an outlier and is added to final list if there are duplicates in area list then we take the mean of prices of those duplicates area in a cmplist, find the mean and standard deviation of it if mod of difference between price and mean price is less than 3 times standard deviation add it to final list

+Once we get the final list add the necessary rules